itsLishan/itsLishan.github.io/lishanaz/content/project/staring-at-the-dark.md

   –Zora Neale Hurston, Their Eyes Were Watching God

 <div class="separate-note">
-Solo Exhibition at Antenna Gallery in New Orleans, LA On View: July 9 - August 7, 2022
+Solo Exhibition at Antenna Gallery in New Orleans, LA<BR>
+On View: July 9 - August 7, 2022
 </div>